Writing your own ufunc#

 For comparison and general edification of the reader we provide a simple implementation of a C extension of logit that uses no numpy.

-To do this we need two files.
-The first is the C file which contains the actual code, and the second is the setup.py file used to create the module.
+To do this we need three files.
+The first is the C file which contains the actual code, and the others are two project files that describe how to create the module.

 #define PY_SSIZE_T_CLEAN